codemirror/view/src/README.md

 ### Decorations

-Your code should never, _never_ directly change the DOM structure CodeMirror creates for its content.
+Your code should not try to directly change the DOM structure CodeMirror creates for its content—that will not work.
 Instead, the way to influence how things are drawn is by providing decorations, which can add styling or replace content with an alternative representation.

 @Decoration